plumiume/MPDriver3/mpdriver/apps/run/README.md

 Additional video extension.
 Register extensions that do not become `video/*` with the mimetype library

 - `v_ext`: Describe the extension like `.flv`

+### `--config`
+Additional configuration.
+Values ​​set here take precedence over any configuration files.
+You can use multiple key-value pairs at the same time.

+- `confkey`: The key of the item to set.
+Same as JSON object reference
+- `convvalue`: The value of the setting.
+Only values ​​that can be parsed into JSON are valid.